Am I at risk of developing dementia?

 A Mediterranean diet typically has a high proportion of fish, fruit, vegetables and unsaturated fat, and a low proportion of dairy products, meat and saturated fat.
 Sources of unsaturated fat include oily fish, nuts, seeds and olive oil.
 Adopting a balanced diet will help to manage your cholesterol, blood pressure and weight.
 Drink alcohol in moderation, if you wish.

 Try to lead an active lifestyle combining social, mental and physical activity.
 Try to be physically active for at least 30 minutes, five times a week.
 Not only will this help reduce your risk of dementia but also your risk of heart disease and type 2 diabetes (which affects mainly adults and is linked to being overweight).
 The exercise you do should be of moderate intensity.
 This means that you should be working hard enough to raise your heart rate and break a sweat.
 Examples include cycling or taking a brisk walk.

-If you smoke, try to stop – this will be of huge benefit to your health in a number of ways as well as reducing your risk of dementia.
+If you smoke, try to stop - this will be of huge benefit to your health in a number of ways as well as reducing your risk of dementia.
 If you want to stop smoking it is a good idea to visit your GP.
-They can provide help and advice about quitting, and can refer you to an NHS Stop Smoking support service.
-For more information about quitting call the NHS Stop Smoking helpline on 0800 022 4332.
+They can provide help and advice about quitting, and can refer you to an NHS support service.

 Practical tips from the NHS on how you can make healthier choices for a healthier life.